OfficeDev/Teams-app-cicd-guide/final/doc.md

 Building the project involves compiling the source code and creating the necessary artifacts for deployment.
 For the deployment process, it is recommended to use the Teams Toolkit CLI.
 For more information, please refer to [Set up CI/CD pipelines with Teams Toolkit CLI](#set-up-cicd-pipelines-with-teams-toolkit-cli).
 If you prefer not to use the Teams Toolkit CLI for deployment or would like to customize your pipeline, you can refer to [Set up CI/CD pipelines using your own workflow](#set-up-cicd-pipelines-using-your-own-workflow).
 The final step, generating the Teams app package, helps you test your Teams app after deployment by [Upload your app in Teams](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload).

 ## Set up CI/CD pipelines with Teams Toolkit CLI
-The [Teams Toolkit CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three) automates the following procedures:
+You can use [Teams Toolkit CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three) to automate the following procedures:
-1.	deploying code to Azure.
+1. Building and deploying code to Azure.
-2.	generating a Teams app's appPackage, which can be used for [app distribution](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-publish-overview).
+2. Generating a Teams app's appPackage, which can be used for [app distribution](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-publish-overview).

 > For creating project, we recommend using Teams Toolkit version 5.6.0 or later.